Spec Sanders

-Orban Eugene "Spec" Sanders (January 26, 1919 – July 6, 2003) was an American football running back, quarterback, and punter in the All-America Football Conference (AAFC) and a defensive back in the National Football League (NFL) for the New York Yanks.
+Orban Eugene "Spec" Sanders (January 26, 1919 – July 6, 2003) was an American professional football tailback, quarterback, and punter in the All-America Football Conference (AAFC) and a safety in the National Football League (NFL) for the New York Yanks.
 He was a Pro Bowler in 1950, his final season, when he led the NFL with a then-record-tying 13 interceptions.

 Early life

 Nicknamed "Spec" because of his freckles as a child, Sanders first excelled in football in high school for Temple High School in Oklahoma.
 His father ran a barber shop there.
 In 1936, he transferred to Cameron Junior College in Lawton.
 He still had two years of high school remaining, but at the time he was allowed to take high school courses at Cameron and play four years for the school.
-After four years at Cameron, hew as recruited by Dana X. Bible and Blair Cherry to play at the University of Texas.
+After four years at Cameron, he was recruited by Dana X. Bible and Blair Cherry to play at the University of Texas.

-College Career
+College career

 In 1940, Sanders saw little playing time as he was injured.
-The next year, he played behind Jack Crain and still managed to rack up 365 yards and score 53 points.
-Good enough to catch the eye of the Washington Redskins.
+The next year, he played behind Jack Crain and still managed to rack up 365 yards and score 53 points, which was good enough to catch the eye of the Washington Redskins.